sncosmo/SNData/docs/source/getting_started/quick_start.rst

    demo_id = object_ids[0]
    dr3.get_data_for_id(demo_id)

-   # Data is auto-formatted for use with the SNCosmo package.
-To disable this:
+   # Data is auto-formatted to be compatible with the SNCosmo package.
+   # To disable this:
    dr3.get_data_for_id(demo_id, format_table=False)

    # For convenience you can iterate over all tables